mauritiusdadd/redmost/README.md

 <b>RED</b>shift <b>M</b>easurement <b>O</b>f <b>S</b>pec<b>T</b>ra is a Qt6 Graphical User Interface (GUI) to do redshift measurements on 1D spectra.

-If [redrock][1] is correcly installed, it cat be used as a backend to measure the redshift.
+If [redrock][1] is correctly installed, it cat be used as a backend to measure the redshift.

 # Installation